 Secret 1: Plan for Success

-One of the biggest mistakes I see people make when selecting a membership solution, is to place too much attention on the price and not enough on asking themselves if this solution will really help them achieve their goals.
+It seems obvious, but I can’t overemphasize the importance of this point.
+One of the biggest mistakes I see people make when they are starting out is to not actually plan for success.
+When selecting a membership solution, too much attention is placed on the price and not enough on asking themselves if this solution will really help them build the business they’ve envisioned and achieve their goals.

 All membership solutions are not created equal and this is especially true when you’re dealing with a lot of customers.
 As your site becomes more and more successful there are two costs that will increasingly be of concern: support costs and opportunity costs.